VISHRUT225/Mastering-Unsupervised-Learning/README.md

     *   Detailed analysis and insights are available in the report/ folder.

-## 🛠️ Future Improvements
+🛠️ Future Improvements
 -----------------------

-*   🚀 Optimize training time using GPU-enabled kernels or faster libraries (e.g., LightGBM).
+*   🚀 Explore additional clustering validation metrics (e.g., Davies-Bouldin Index).

-*   📈 Explore additional resampling techniques or advanced ensemble methods.
+*   📈 Tune hyperparameters further using advanced optimization methods like Bayesian Optimization.

-*   🔍 Further fine-tune models with Bayesian Optimization.
+*   🔍 Integrate interactive visualizations using Plotly for more dynamic exploration.

-## 📜 License
+📜 License
 ----------

 This project is licensed under the **MIT License**.
-Feel free to use and modify the code as needed.
+Feel free to use and modify as needed.

-## 🤝 Contributing
+🤝 Contributing
 ---------------

-Pull requests are welcome! 🌟
+Contributions are welcome! 🌟

-*   Fork the repository, create a new branch for your changes, and submit a PR for review.
+*   Fork the repository, create a new branch for your changes, and submit a pull request.

 *   Please ensure your changes are well-documented and tested.